 A free ebook version of this title is available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org to learn more.

 In the United States, the exercise of police authority—and the public’s trust that police authority is used properly—is a recurring concern.
 Contemporary prescriptions for police reform hold that the public would better trust the police and feel a greater obligation to comply and cooperate if police-citizen interactions were marked by higher levels of procedural justice by police.

-In this book, authors Robert E. Worden and Sarah J. McLean argue that the procedural justice model of reform is a mirage.
+In this book, Robert E. Worden and Sarah J. McLean argue that the procedural justice model of reform is a mirage.
 From a distance, procedural justice seemingly offers a relief from strained police-community relations.
-But a closer look at police organizations and police-citizen interactions show that the relief offered by such reform actually proves illusory.
+But a closer look at police organizations and police-citizen interactions shows that the relief offered by such reform is, in fact, illusory.

 The work of addressing society’s core challenges—whether they be persistent inequality, a failing education system, or global climate change—can be accelerated when scholarship assumes its role as an agent of engagement and …Read More >